rdmorganiser/rdmo-docs/docs/configuration/export-formats.rst

         ('tex', _('LaTeX'))
     )

-The different formats supported by pandoc can be found `on the pandoc homepage <https://pandoc.org/>`_.
+The different formats supported by Pandoc can be found `on the Pandoc homepage <https://pandoc.org/>`_.

-For the export formats of .docx and .odt custom styles can be applied.
+The page style and different other format settings can be adjusted using reference documents.
+Since Pandoc is used for document conversion you can find an exhaustive list of supported settings on the `Pandoc manual page <https://pandoc.org/MANUAL.html>`_ under the paragraph '--reference-doc'.
+Reference documents can be used for the export formats of .docx and .odt.
 This is achieved by defining reference documents in the ``config/settings/local.py``.
+If these settings are not in your config default styles will be applied.

 .. code:: python

     EXPORT_REFERENCE_DOCX='FULL PATH OF YOUR REFERENCE DOCX'
     EXPORT_REFERENCE_ODT='FULL PATH OF YOUR REFERENCE ODT'

-The page style and different other format settings can be adjusted.
-Since pandoc is used for document conversion you can find an exhaustive list of supported settings at the `pandoc manual page <https://pandoc.org/MANUAL.html>`_ under the paragraph '--reference-doc'.